 Near Mount Vernon in Fairfax County, Virginia — The American South (Mid-Atlantic)

-Topics and series.
-This historical marker is listed in these topic lists: African Americans • Architecture • Churches & Religion • Education.
-In addition, it is included in the Quakerism series list.
+Topics.
+This historical marker is listed in these topic lists: Agriculture • Animals.
 A significant historical year for this entry is 1799.

 Location.
-38° 43.075′ N, 77° 8.247′ W. Marker is near Mount Vernon, Virginia, in Fairfax County.
-Marker is on Outlet, 0.2 miles north of Lampert Road, on the right when traveling north.
+38° 42.492′ N, 77° 5.304′ W. Marker is near Mount Vernon, Virginia, in Fairfax County.
+Marker can be reached from the intersection of Mount Vernon Memorial Highway (Virginia Route 235) and George Washington Memorial Parkway, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 9000 Richmond Highway, Alexandria VA 22309, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on October 12, 2021.
-It was originally submitted on October 11, 2019, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 122 times since then and 28 times this year.
-Photos: 1, 2. submitted on October 11, 2019, by Devry Becker Jones of Washington, District of Columbia.
+This page was last revised on March 30, 2022.
+It was originally submitted on March 27, 2022, by Connor Olson of Kewaskum, Wisconsin.
+This page has been viewed 53 times since then and 5 times this year.
+Photo 1. submitted on March 28, 2022, by Connor Olson of Kewaskum, Wisconsin. • Bernard Fisher was the editor who published this page.